Basics of Conversational AI

 What should you know about conversational AI applications?
 If you're new to conversational AI, be sure to read this article before you throw yourself into creating!

 When you talk to a machine, it's usually not (yet) the same experience as if you chatted with a good friend of yours.
 Even though AI researchers and developers all over the world strive for making conversational AI as human-like as possible, technology still has certain limitations that are reflected in the interaction.
-On the other hand, as the use of "talking machines" increases, people are getting used to the differences and constantly modify their expectations for future interactions.
+On the other hand, as the use of "talking machines" increases, people are getting used to the differences and they constantly modify their expectations for future interactions.

-ASR (Automatic Speech Recognition) is like the system's ears (and partially the brain).
+- ASR (Automatic Speech Recognition) is like the system's ears (and partially the brain).
 It's a component that detects the sound wave and transcribes it into words.

-NLP (Natural Language Processing) algorithms are the brain.
+- NLP (Natural Language Processing) algorithms are the brain.
 They analyze the meaning of the words and, based on the context, generate the most suitable reaction in the form of written text.

-TTS (Text-To-Speech) is the system's speech organ.
+- TTS (Text-To-Speech) is the system's speech organ.
 It takes the written text and "reads it out loud", in a specific voice.

-And, following this analogy, the whole architecture interconnecting all the other components would be the body.
+- And, following this analogy, the whole architecture interconnecting all the other components would be the body.